souhail-isdabbing/kind-png-scraper/README.md

 # kind-png-scraper
+tool that scrapes kindpng.com's images

-code must be modified to work on your machine
+ps:code must be modified to work on your machine